adamdjbrett/fordv8foundation-fork-adjb2/content/event/ford-fall-fest-cruise-in-on-sat-oct-25-9-2-00.md

 ---
 Enjoy a Cruise In before putting that car away for the winter!
 Wear your favorite flannel and get half price museum entrance to see our gorgeous collection of Ford V-8's from 1932-1953!

 Grandpa Munster will be inside with his graveyard set showcasing his coffin- in-laid dragster!
 Don't miss seeing this rare automobile!
+Have your picture taken with Grandpa!

 We will have our 1932 blue Ford pickup out surrounded by natural fall decor for a great photo op with the family!
 Wear your matching flannels for a great memorable photo!